-The applicant may request a modification of a decision presented in this response via an administrative review as outlined in PCC sections 17.06.050, 17.32.150, 17.33.100,

-17.34.115, 17.36.110, 17.38.060 and 17.39.120 and in those sections' associated administrative rules.
+The applicant may request a modification of a decision presented in this response via an administrative review as outlined in PCC sections 17.06.050, 17.32.150, 17.33.100, 17.34.115, 17.36.110, 17.38.060 and 17.39.120 and in those sections' associated administrative rules.
 There is no fee charged for an administrative review, and all BES penalties and late fees will be stayed pending the outcome of the review process.
 To request an administrative review, the applicant must complete the Administrative Review Request Form (located here: www.portlandoregon.gov/bes/68285) within 20 business days of the mailing date of this response and mail it to the Systems Development staff listed above.
 Note that the administrative review could affect the outcome of this land use application.
-In addition, the applicant should coordinate with the BDS planner to determine whether applying for an administrative review could have an impact on state-mandated land use timelines.
+In addition, the applicant should coordinate with the BDS planner to determine whether applying for an administrative review could have an impact on statemandated land use timelines.

+2. Neighborhood Review:

-Neighborhood Review: A Notice of Proposal in Your Neighborhood was mailed on September 1, 2016.
-No responses have been received.
+A "Notice of Proposal in Your Neighborhood" was mailed on September 1, 2016.
+No written responses have been received from either the Neighborhood Association or notified property owners in response to the proposal.

-ZONING CODE APPROVAL CRITERIA
+IV.
+ZONING CODE APPROVAL CRITERIA AND FINDINGS